ersanchez/notes/zfs.md

 # ZFS Notes

-This version is aimed at FreeBSD and GNU/Linux.
-Future revisions will include MacOS.

 This note page is intended as an informal stash of commands to help me when I need to quickly replicate an event.

 It is not intended to replace the `zfs` or `zpool` manual pages.